-Master in Entrepreneurship
+• Master in Entrepreneurship

-The Master in Entrepreneurship program is jointly administered by AGSB and the ACE Center for Entrepreneurship and Management Education.
-The program is targeted at real-life entrepreneurs who want to pursue further enterprise growth and have the capability and the desire to contribute to nation-building.
+The Master in Entrepreneurship program is targeted at real-life entrepreneurs who want to pursue further enterprise growth and have the capability and the desire to contribute to nation-building.
 The program covers the various competencies and capabilities that entrepreneurs need to acquire as they operate and grow their enterprises.
 The entrepreneurs will be equipped with management skills focused on creativity and innovation.
 With their respective enterprises as their laboratory, the entrepreneurs will be assessed in terms of how they can effectively improve the enterprises' productivity, profitability, and level of professionalism through the implementation of operational processes that will exhibit a paradigm shift in their management style and foster people uplift.